 approximated by an $n$-point quadrature rule with quadrature nodes $\{t_\ell\}_{\ell=1}^n$ and corresponding weights $\{w_\ell\}_{\ell=1}^n$,

 The quadrature error is then given by

-The rate as which $E_n[g]$ decay as $n$ increases depends on the smoothness of $g$ and the chosen quadrature rule.
+The rate at which $\E_n[g]$ decay as $n$ increases depends on the smoothness of $g$ and the chosen quadrature rule.

-Classical estimates of \eqref{eq:E} for the Gauss--Legendre rule typically involve high-order derivatives of $g$.
-These estimates are therefore only practical for very smooth integrands and tend to overestimate the error when $g$ has singularities near $E$.
-In such nearly singular cases, these traditional estimates can even incorrectly suggest an increase in error as $n$ grows, despite the actual error decreasing \cite{Klinteberg2017}.
+Classical estimates of $\E_n[g]$ for Gauss--Legendre quadrature typically involve high-order derivatives of $g$.
+Such estimates are therefore only practical for very smooth integrands and tend to overestimate the error when $g$ has singularities near $E$.
+In nearly singular settings, they may even incorrectly suggest an increase in error as $n$ grows, despite the actual error decreasing \cite{Klinteberg2017}.

-More reliable in these situations is an approach based on complex analysis, as described by Donaldson \& Elliot \cite{DONALDSON1972}.
+A more informative approach in this regime is based on complex analysis, as described by Donaldson \& Elliot \cite{DONALDSON1972}.
 They express the error as a contour integral in the complex plane,

 where the contour $C$ in Figure \ref{fig:contour}, containing the integration interval $E$, is chosen so that the complex continuation of $g$ is analytic on and inside $C$.
 The error (or remainder) function $k_n(t)$ depends on the quadrature rule and is detailed in Section \ref{ss:gauss_legendre} for the Gauss--Legendre quadrature rule.